Team Building

 — Althea Gibson

-DanceInTime along with Meredith Kaunitz and Ashu of AM Salsa provided a team building program for an International Meeting of the McCormick Spice Company.
-We did line dances, with groups creating their own fancy variations as well as some Latin dancing and improv games.
+Team building program for an International Meeting of the McCormick Spice Company.
+We did improv games and line dances, with groups creating some original variations.